 This is one of the great gifts of having a CRM.
 The ability to treat your customers as humans will allow you to be a different kind of product or service provider.

 No longer will you big “Super Evil Megacorp”.
 Instead, you’ll be known as “Old Man Peabody from the corner store”, the one you’ve been going to all your life because you have a personal relationship with the owner.
 He knows your name, your kids’ names, your dog’s name, and everything in between.

 Use your CRM (or get one if you don’t have one by now, by golly!) and track as much information as possible to know your customers well.
 And then, when they call up or when you have an appointment with them, use that CRM to help remind you about all those things you tracked.
-Ask them about their kids, or if there pet was sick before ask them how they’re doing now.
+Ask them about their kids, or if their pet was sick before ask them how they’re doing now.

 Make them feel special and remembered, and then your customers will absolutely remember you.

 Everyone loves getting attention or recognition, and a lot of that is because most of the world doesn’t get any.
 The Kardashians may always be in the spotlight, but Giselda Ramirez from 1313 Chickweed Ln. has never won a ribbon or prize for anything in her life.
 That doesn’t mean she doesn’t want to, but the law of numbers just sometimes puts her out of the probability circle.

 So when it comes to our customers, we should remember that many of them aren’t famous or don’t have their picture framed on a wall.
 The power to make someone feel special and honored are kinds of things that are within our power to grant, so let’s make an effort to shout out to our customers and let them know we think they’re swell!